 The packaging is plastic-free and zero waste, the products are vegan and earth-friendly.
-This company is small so they don’t have all the certifications that the bigger brands have, but I’m sure that will come with time.
+This company is small so they don’t have all the certifications that the bigger brands have.
+But this will come with time.

-We couldn’t see palm oil as an ingredient in the shadows, but the shades are all quite shimmery so perhaps not ideal if you are worried about hiding fine lines, but who doesn’t like a bit of shimmer every now and again right?
+We couldn’t see palm oil as an ingredient in the shadows.
+The shades are all quite shimmery so not ideal if you are worried about hiding fine lines, but who doesn’t like a bit of shimmer every now and again right?

-All Earth (formerly called Angel Face) was started by make up artist Julie Wiezcorek and natural skincare expert Guy Hanson.
+All Earth (formerly called Angel Face) was started by makeup artist Julie Wieczorek and natural skincare expert Guy Hanson.

 Their products are animal-friendly, vegan friendly and cruelty-free.
-They do offer return by post TerraCycle, but also have pots for life that can be refilled with their 100% biodegradable and recyclable refills.
-I’m still not convinced with TerraCycle as it’s really hard to find drop-off locations, however, they do offer recycling by post which makes it much easier to return packaging for recycling.
+They do offer returns by post-TerraCycle and have pots for life that can be refilled with their 100% biodegradable and recyclable refills.
+We’re still not convinced with TerraCycle as it’s really hard to find drop-off locations.
+However, they do offer recycling by post which makes it much easier to return packaging for recycling.

-Dirty Hippie is one of the more well known zero waste cosmetics brands, especially to those in Australia.
-They are a family run business who produces hand-made cosmetics down under.
+Dirty Hippie is one of the more well known zero waste makeup brands, especially to those in Australia.
+They are a family run business that produces hand-made cosmetics down under.

-Their ingredients are non toxic, sustainably sourced, vegan and cruelty free.
-When it comes to packaging they offer eco-freindly and refillable packaging with a recycling return service to folks in Australia.
+Their ingredients are non-toxic, sustainably sourced, vegan and cruelty-free.
+When it comes to the packaging they offer eco-friendly and refillable packaging with a recycling return service to folks in Australia.
 Their products usually come wrapped in newspaper, which is a unique and slightly DIY touch – which is great.

 Some of their products contain ingredients that use palm oil as part of the production process, but they are currently sourcing alternative options.

 Inika is an Australian based company that has been around since 2006.
 Their products are 100% vegan, 100% halaal, certified organic and cruelty-free.
 Their packaging is made from sugarcane and claimed to be 100% biodegradable and fossil fuel derivative-free.
 The company says that all its packaging is fully recyclable.
 Some products contain palm oil but these are ethically sourced.

 The company has won a horde of awards and also has a skincare range, which follows the same credentials as above.

-They’re pricing is very reasonable and have been trading on Etsy since 2014, have a 5-star rating and offer a refill service.
+Their pricing is very reasonable and has been trading on Etsy since 2014, have a 5-star rating and offer a refill service.

 Find their shop on Etsy

 This is another small handmade brand sold on Etsy that is definitely worth the attention.
 They’ve shown strong growth since we were first introduced to the brand.
 Dab Herb products are mineral-based, using certified organic plant pigments and colouring that promote healthier lashes, brows and skin.

 Find their shop on Etsy here

-Love the Planet started as a UK based kitchen operation in 2002 and has rapidly grown to a well know zero-waste brand.
-They do not use palm oil in their products or parabens, they are vegan and cruelty-free.
+Love the Planet started as a UK based kitchen operation in 2002 and has grown to a well know zero-waste brand.
+They do not use palm oil or parabens, they are vegan and cruelty-free.
 When it comes to packaging, it’s plastic-free, reusable and recyclable – their refill pouches are compostable.

-Love the Planet is truly committed to the health of the planet and their customers, which we appreciate muchly!
-Their range doesn’t end with makeup they also carry 100% natural deodorant.
+Love the Planet is truly committed to the health of the planet and its customers, which we appreciate muchly of course.

 Founded in 2018 in the US, Āether is a relatively new brand but definitely don’t lack experience as founder Tiila Abbitt worked in product development for Sephora for many years.
-Abbit wanted to create an ethically-sustainable brand that goes beyond formulation.
+Abbitt wanted to create an ethically sustainable brand that goes beyond formulation.
 She proactively manages the brand’s eco-footprint throughout the production process.

 Ingredients are ethically and sustainably sourced, vegan and cruelty-free.
 Some of their products include sustainably sourced palm oil and packaging is zero waste and/or recyclable.

 If you love crystals then this brand is definitely for you as they infuse their shadows with crystals.
 The only downside here is that they have a limited range, but keep an eye out as they are bound to expand in future.
-We wouldn’t recommend shimmer if you are concerned with fine lines and wrinkles as it tends to highlight creases.
+The shimmer can be unforgiving for those concerned with fine lines and wrinkles as it tends to highlight creases.